Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r35.10
+- Finally fixed the "Interface action failed because of an Addon" thanks to the help from Mitälie on WoWUIDev Discord. :)
+- Fixed an error with Incoming Heal in health monitors.
+- Fixed an aura error with spell cooldowns that are resetted before the regular cooldown end.
+- Re-added routes to mushrooms in Dalaran.
+- Fixed a bug with the pathfinding algorithm and waypoints in 0 meters distance.

 ## Changes in Sku r35.9
 - Fixed another bug with the new route calculation algorithm that could lead to script timeout errors in some scenarios.
 - Removed xd from the list of read out emojis.